Co-Design to Enable User-Friendly Tools to Assess the Impact of Future Mobility Solutions: Design of Experiments and Results

 \section{Design of Experiments and Results}

-In this section, we showcase the co-design framework presented in \cref{sec:codesignav} on the real-world case of Washington D.C., USA.
+In this section, we showcase the co-design framework presented in \cref{sec:codesignav} on the case of Washington D.C., USA, leveraging real mobility data.
 We detail our experimental design in \cref{sec:design of experiments} and present numerical results in \cref{subsec:results}.